DirkJMartens/ScratchMonkey-shield/README.md

 4. Shield Hardware:
 - Further, ensure you are using the right connection diagram depending on whether you want to program using ISP, HVSP or HVPP.
 - The target AVR chip you use will change the wiring.
 Kindly refer to the documentation of Scratchmonkey for details.
 - The ISP-method can use a standard "Arduino as ISP" shield as it uses only the standard 6 ICSP connections (MISO/MOSI/SCK/SS/Vcc/GND).
 (Although the LED status will not be correct since wiring and pinout is different).
+To use the ScratchMonkey shield as an ISP programmer, open the ScratchMonkey sketch in the Arduino Uno, select "Arduino Uno" under "Tools - Board" and select the appropriate COM port.
+Then use "Upload" to load the ScratchMonkey sketch into your Arduino Uno board.
+Next load the sketch you want to upload into your target chip into the Arduino IDE (e.g. Blink).
+Install/wire up your target chip and in the Arduino IDE, select the appropriate target under "Tools - Board" (e.g. ATMega328 on breadboard) and select "ScratchMonkey" under "Tools - Programmer".
+Then use "Upload using Programmer" (NOT "Upload") to load the Blink sketch into the target.
+If you use "Upload" instead of "Upload using Programmer" you will overwrite the ScratchMonkey sketch in the Arduino Uno programmer instead of loading the Blink sketch into the target chip.
 - The shield I created is the "HVPP" version (see pic).
-It is implemented on a perfboard shield using wire-wrapping and ZIF-socket.
+It is implemented on an Arduino Uno protoboard shield using wire-wrapping and ZIF-socket.
-- In the bottom-right hand corner are is connection header for +12V, +5V and GND.
+- In the bottom-right hand corner is the connection header for +12V, +5V and GND.
 - For the HVPP-shield, no status lights are available so the stock version of "avrdude" works.